Ash: Planting, Pruning, and Care

 When to Plant It?

-Ash trees are ideally planted in autumn, a favourable time for root establishment before winter, in any properly prepared and sufficiently deep soil.
+Ideally, the ash tree should be planted in autumn, a period conducive to root establishment before winter, in any properly prepared and sufficiently deep soil.
 However, if you haven’t had time to plant it in autumn, you can do so until spring, avoiding frost periods.
-For container-grown specimens, planting can be done year-round, provided they are well watered during the first year.
-If you choose to plant in summer, regular watering is essential to prevent the tree from suffering from drought.
+For container-grown specimens, planting can be done throughout the year, provided you water well during the first year.
+If you choose to plant it in summer, regular watering is essential to prevent the tree from suffering from drought.

 How to Plant It?

-Choose a sunny and very open spot, shaded in hot climates.
+Choose a sunny and open location, shaded in hot climates.
 The ash tree is a large tree that requires ample space to develop properly.
-It is therefore particularly suited to large gardens where it can thrive without constraints.
-Allow at least 4 m between your ash tree and another tree.
-Be sure to respect planting distances so each plant has enough space to grow.
+It is therefore particularly suited to large gardens where it can flourish without constraints.
+Allow at least 4 metres between your ash tree and another tree.
+Be sure to respect planting distances so that each plant has enough space to grow.
 Add organic matter at planting time, especially if your soil is poor.

-• Dig a planting hole, two to three times the size of the root ball (approx. 1 to 1.40 m in diameter and 0.80 to 1 m deep)
+- Dig a planting hole, two to three times the size of the root ball (approximately 1 to 1.4 metres in diameter and 0.8 to 1 metre deep)

 Cultivation, care, pruning

-The ash tree requires no maintenance, except for regular watering during the first three years, and in case of prolonged drought.
-The first year: maintain regular watering during the summer.
+The ash tree requires no maintenance, except regular watering for the first three years, and in case of prolonged drought.
+In the first year: maintain regular watering during the summer.
 Once well established, it can withstand temporary drought.
 In case of extreme heat, do not hesitate to increase water supply.

 Mulch in summer to retain moisture at its base.
-Add compost in spring by lightly scratching the surface around the tree to encourage its growth.
+Add compost in spring by lightly scratching the surface around the tree to promote its growth.

 Stake young plants to protect them from strong winds.